corndogtenshi/AdventureBunny/README.md

 Credit for art goes to Ashley (Digiflower5).

 ## How to play
 You can play by using the arrow keys or WASD keys on your keyboard.
 Avoid dangerous enemies and boulders!
-Collect all of the keys to get the treasure for each level.
+Collect all of the keys to unlock the treasure chest for each level and move forward.

 ## Gameplay
 ![Pasted image 20220608050816](https://user-images.githubusercontent.com/40770861/172591250-53b344fc-633f-4d26-8feb-553b68a0bd61.png)